oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database_dataguard_association.html.markdown

 		* `dbrs_policy_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.
 		* `id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
 		* `internet_proxy` - (Optional) Proxy URL to connect to object store.
+		* `is_remote` - (Optional) Indicates whether the backup destination is cross-region or local region.
+		* `remote_region` - (Optional) The name of the remote region where the remote automatic incremental backups will be stored.

+			For information about valid region names, see [Regions and Availability Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm).
 		* `type` - (Required) Type of the database backup destination.
 		* `vpc_password` - (Optional) For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
 		* `vpc_user` - (Optional) For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.